Skip to main content

 Description

-The week_floor function rounds down an input datetime value to the nearest specified week interval start time.
-If origin is specified, it uses that as the reference; otherwise, it defaults to 0000-01-01 00:00:00.
+The WEEK_FLOOR function rounds down an input datetime value to the nearest specified week interval start time, with the interval unit being WEEK.
+If a starting reference point (origin) is specified, it uses that point as the basis for calculating intervals; otherwise, it defaults to using 0000-01-01 00:00:00 as the reference point.

 Date calculation formula: